opulencephp/Opulence/app/rdev/views/README.md

 Hello, Dave!
 ```

-> **Note:** When extending a template, the child template inherits all of the parent's tag and variable values.
+> **Note:** When extending a template, the child template inherits all of the parent's parts, tags, and variable values.
+If A extends B, which extends C, tags/parts/variables from part B will overwrite any identically-named tags/parts/variables from part C.

 #### Parts
 Another common case is a master template that is leaving a child template to fill in some information.
 For example, let's say our master has a sidebar, and we want to define the sidebar's contents in the child template.
 Use the `{% show(NAME_OF_PART) %}` statement: